bshawvt/manwin/README.md

-# A very simple window manager hobby project for the X window system.
+# A very simple window manager hobby project for X window system.

 To build: